amplafi/amplafi-flow-client/LoadTool.md

 4,8

 A standard test plan can be found src/test/resources/loadTests/loadTestPlan4To4096TequestsPerSecond.csv This plan ramps up the number of requests per second from 4 to 4096

+Note the report.csv will be appended to with each test run in the plan so if you quit early you won't lose the report data up to that point.

-Each test will be run for 45 seconds with the specified parameters.
+Each test will be run for 45 seconds (or the specified -duration) with the specified parameters.
 Note for tests with a high number of threads it may take a long time for the reports to be produced because those thread may be waiting oun a large number of responses fro the server.

+Example

+ant LoadTest -Dargs="--host sandbox.farreach.es -hostPort 8080 -script src/test/resources/loadTests/loadTestMep.groovy -testPlan src/test/resources/loadTests/loadTestPlan4To4096RequestsPerSecond.csv -reportFile report.csv"

+or with durations of 60 secods for each stage:

+ant LoadTool -Dargs="--host sandbox.farreach.es -hostPort 8080 -script src/test/resources/loadTests/loadTestMep.groovy -testPlan src/test/resources/loadTests/loadTestPlan4To4096RequestsPerSecond.csv -duration 60 -reportFile report.csv"

 3.Getting the test stop:
+    When running the tool from 'ant' control+C will kill it before report can be generated so use the following method instead:

     Open amplafi-flow-client directory in the folder.
     Find a file named LOAD_TOOL_RUNNING and delete it.